What are the best online guitar lessons in 2025? I review guitar gear for a living and these are my favourite lessons platforms

 ❌ You're a big pop music fan: Whilst Guitar Tricks covers a lot of different styles, there are precious few popular pop artists available at the moment.

 Guitar Tricks has been in the game a long time – since 1998, in fact – and has largely set the blueprint for online guitar lessons.
-With such a head start, Guitar Tricks has managed to build up an impressive array of resources including 11,000 lessons, artist and genre studies, tone advice and 900+ song tutorials – more than all its counterparts at this point.
+With such a head start, Guitar Tricks has managed to build up an impressive array of resources including 11,000 lessons, artist and genre studies, tone advice, and 900+ song tutorials – more than all its counterparts at this point.

-It has also managed to develop an extensive catalogue of content aimed at intermediate and advanced players, so it’s much more suited to already established players than some of the newcomers to this scene who are still developing a lot of their advanced resources (we’d include Fender Play in this category).
+It has also managed to develop an extensive catalogue of content aimed at intermediate and advanced players, so in my opinion, it’s much more suited to already established players than some of the newcomers to this scene who are still developing a lot of their advanced resources (we’d include Fender Play in this category).

-MusicRadar readers can get their first month of Guitar Tricks for just $1 right now by clicking the link.
+- MusicRadar readers can get their first month of Guitar Tricks for just $1 right now by clicking the link.

-Read the full Guitar Tricks review
+Read more: Guitar Tricks review

-Best for content selection
+Best for content volume

 3. TrueFire guitar lessons